Words by Tony Whitehead

 New Zealand’s new Te Mana o te Wai-based policy takes an intergenerational view — a necessary timescale given some of the changes involved.
 “Obviously we cannot easily demolish homes to expose rivers that have been put into pipes.
 But we can, over the coming decades, take whatever opportunities arise through redevelopment to expose buried watercourses and make them central to our built environment.”

 That water should be able to “breathe” on the surface, and that people and animals should enjoy access to it, are examples of ancient Māori philosophy chiming neatly with 21st-century thinking.
-Even the idea of discharging waste to land is reflected in some modern sustainable urban drainage systems, or SUDS.
+Even the idea of discharging water to land is reflected in some modern sustainable urban drainage systems, or SUDS.
 More controversial, perhaps, is the Māori view that water should not leave its catchment area.
 New Zealand’s east is much drier than its west, but Foster says that as a result of Te Mana o te Wai, any plans for cross-catchment transfers will likely not see the light of day.
 Even this is not entirely out of keeping with modern approaches, as such transfers have the potential to upset the balance of the natural systems within catchments and regional groundwater systems.

 New Zealand is not in general short of water, and could be regarded as fortunate to be able to afford the luxury of revisiting the Māori way of water management.
 But perhaps this misses the point.
 Indigenous peoples on all continents have, over millennia, learned to live with their local water geography in ways that, through industrialization, have sometimes been forgotten.
 “Traditional approaches have global relevance for helping us recognize the value of our natural water environments and to restore them,” says Foster.
 New Zealand’s experience also shows that they have more in common with the new than it might at first appear.